Young Florence mayor launches bid to be Italy premier

 Renzi, a former marketing executive, is a slick, Internet-savvy communicator, but critics say he is all style and no substance and lacks detailed policies.

 “The point is that we are all waiting for Matteo to say something.
-His political proposal is very hazy,” said Pippo Civati, a PD regional councillor for Lombardy.
+His political proposal is very hazy,” said Pippo Civati, a PD regional councilor for Lombardy.

 He is mockingly portrayed as a teenager by comedians while senior politicians say he would embarrass Italy on the international stage.
 “Renzi is unfit, unqualified to govern,” said former centre-left premier Massimo D‘Alema.